-If a household employee wishes to have California Personal Income Tax (PIT) withheld from his or her wages and you agree to withhold it, you need to report and send the PIT withheld to the Employment Development Department (EDD).
+If a household employee wishes to have California Personal Income Tax (PIT) withheld from their wages and you agree to withhold it, you need to report and pay the PIT withheld to the Employment Development Department (EDD).

-To have California PIT withheld, your employee(s) must complete an Employee's Withholding Allowance Certificate (DE 4) (PDF) (edd.ca.gov/pdf\pub\ctr/de4.pdf).
+To have California PIT withheld, your employees must complete a state Employee's Withholding Allowance Certificate (DE 4) (PDF) (edd.ca.gov/pdf pub ctr/de4.pdf).